Alignak-monitoring-contrib/alignak-app/docs/setup.rst

 **Be sure to put absolute paths !**

 The others are normally the sames on your device.
+If pyinstaller does not find the PyQt dll, check these paths.

 Then run the *.bat*.
 This script will generate an ``alignak-app.exe`` in **dist** folder.
 Don't move it !

 After, simply open the Inno Setup file ``alignak-app-win-setup.iss``.
-You can change *ShortVersion* if you want, but normally these digits are rights.
+You can change *ShortVersion* if you want, but normally these digits are same as current develop.
 And then, compile the file with ``CTRL+F9`` or from menu ``Build->Compile``.

 This will generate an installer inside the ``dist\setup`` folder.

 Your installer is ready !

+You can then uninstall the python libraries if necessary, your Setup will no longer use them.
+All the libraries you need are compressed into the executable.